ln2697/navsimv2.2/docs/install.md

 Otherwise, go to the directory and adapt the script.

 This will create the metric cache under `$NAVSIM_EXP_ROOT/metric_cache_v2.2`, where `$NAVSIM_EXP_ROOT` is defined by the environment variable set during installation.

+### 7. Notes for future
+- In case of weird errors, most likely redownloading data would be helpful.
+- Remove the `rm` in download scripts to inspect the downloaded files.